DSCI-310/DSCI-310-Group-11/README.md

 ## Summary

-A wildfire is an uncontrolled fire that starts in the wildland vegetation and spreads quickly through the landscape.
-A natural occurrence, such as a lightning strike, or a human-made spark can easily initiate a wildfire and wipe away millions of properties.
+A wildfire is an uncontrolled fire that starts in the wild land vegetation and spreads quickly through the landscape.
+A natural occurrence, such as a lightning strike or a human-made spark, can easily initiate a wildfire and wipe away millions of properties.
 However, the extent to which a wildfire spreads is frequently determined by weather conditions.
 Wind, heat, and a lack of rain may dry out trees, bushes, fallen leaves, and limbs, making them excellent fuel for a fire.

 Given a set of meteorological data, the question that this project aims to answer is: **How large the burned area will be in the next year?**